Your Credit Score

 Alternatively, you can appoint your own conveyancer, or your mortgage adviser can help arrange one during your mortgage appointment using the Halifax Conveyancing Service.

 All conveyancers instructed through the Halifax Conveyancing Service offer a 'no completion, no legal fee' guarantee, so you'll have nothing to pay for the legal work done if the purchase falls through.
-No legal fee is payable, however if the conveyancer has made payments to third parties on your behalf, such as fees for searches, these will still be payable.
+No legal fee is payable, however if the conveyancer has made payments to Third Parties on your behalf, such as fees for searches, these will still be payable.

 A tenancy agreement is a contract between the landlord and tenant.
 It is most likely to be an Assured Shorthold Tenancy agreement (AST), which is regulated by the Housing Act 1988, and provides limited security of tenure to the tenant.
-Although the content of tenancy agreements varies, they should contain the following clauses:
+Although the content of tenancy agreements varies, they should include the following clauses:

 The tenancy agreement should be signed by the tenant and the letting agent, or the landlord if no agent is involved.
-It can subsequently be changed if both parties agree.
+It can be changed after if both parties agree.
 We recommend you seek advice from a letting agent or independent legal advice on the terms of the proposed tenancy agreement.

 Initial deposits cover you against missing items or any damage caused by the tenant.